Tripshot widgets

 Furkot's curated collection of publicly shared trips is using tripshot widgets.

-State by state blog employs tripshot widget to illustrate posts with trip itineraries: trip, coast, and labor.
+State by state blog employs the tripshot widget to illustrate posts with trip itineraries: trip, coast, and labor.

 What about you?
 Do you embed Furkot tripshot widget on your website?
 Let us know and we'll post a link to your website here.